 - Solutions for Diseconomies of Scale

-However, sometimes the same objective once crosses the optimum level or wrong projection leads to diseconomies of scale.
+However, sometimes the same objective once crosses the optimum level, or the wrong projection leads to diseconomies of scale.
 The level of operating costs is the main trigger or indicator to determine whether there is a diseconomies of scale or not.
 Due to over-production or in order to cut down the production cycle time or due to crash costing, the operating cost for the production increases.
-And this leads to breeding of cost and work inefficiency due to the diseconomies of scale.
-In this phase, the company loose track of operating cost along with other costs and leads to a subtle hike in costs.
+And this leads to the breeding of cost and work inefficiency due to the diseconomies of scale.
+In this phase, the company loose track of operating costs along with other costs, which leads to a subtle hike in costs.

-In this extra or higher production situation, many of the semi-variable costs turns fixed costs, or every additional resource can be arranged at a higher than the existing cost, or additional cost allocation per unit increases.
-All these conditions leads to an increased operating costs for production of additional units beyond the optimum production level.
+In this extra or higher production situation, many of the semi-variable costs turn into fixed costs.
+Every additional resource can be arranged at a higher than the existing cost, or additional cost allocation per unit increases.
+All these conditions lead to increased operating costs for the production of additional units beyond the optimum production level.
 Operational cost consists of two main costs, fixed costs that can be reduced but can not be eliminated altogether.
-Similarly, variable and semi-variable cost also increases due to increased production cycle, extra shift working, increased costs of repairs and maintenance, quality testing costs, production set up costs, etc. All these put together increases the average operating cost which starts seeing an upward trend.
+Similarly, variable and semi-variable cost also increases due to increased production cycle, extra shift working, increased costs of repairs and maintenance, quality testing costs, production setup costs, etc. All these puts together increase the average operating cost, which starts seeing an upward trend.

-Therefore, considering impact of all these costs, it is clear how increased operational costs lead to diseconomy.
-On the one hand, fixed costs’ elimination not possible and on the other hand, variable cost increases with a rise in production.
+Therefore, considering the impact of all these costs, it is clear how increased operational costs lead to diseconomy.
+On the one hand, fixed costs’ elimination is not possible, and on the other hand, variable cost increases with a rise in production.
 Hence, all associated and overall costs of the company increase.

 Graphical Explanation of Diseconomies of Scale